arthurarnaud/MovieApp/README.md

 # MovieApp

-MovieApp in an app to help you discover and find new movies.
-It provides you with all the information about the movie (summary, actors, trailers ...)
+MovieApp is an app to help you discover and find new movies.
+It provides you with all the information about the movie (summary, actors, trailers ...).

 ## Architecture